AntonScheitler/MolSim/README.md

 cmake ..
 make
 ```

 ### Documentation
-To enable the make target for building a documentation using doxygen, run cmake with the option
+To enable the make target for building a documentation with doxygen, run cmake with the option
 ```
 -DDOC_TARGET=ON
 ```